patrick-klein/script.library.integration.tool/README.md

 ## Contributing

+The most important way to contribute right now is to use the addon and post a full debug log if there are any issues.
+This is an early release and still likely to undergo drastic changes as I receive feedback.

 This addon also includes full localization support, so you are welcome to submit and update translated string files.

-For now, refer to inline TODO tags for known bugs and planned feature development.
+For all known bugs and planned feature development, refer to inline TODO tags.
 And thank you for considering improving this project!
 Full credit for your contributions will be given in the release notes and here in the README.

 ---